 - Student housing in Rochester with on-site program directors

-- Tours of Mayo Clinic and social activities in the Rochester area
+- Social activities in the Rochester area

-Who can apply
+Who should apply

-- Future first-generation college students or students enrolled in TRIO, Upward Bound and College Possible
+- Future first-generation college students or students enrolled in TRIO, Upward Bound, and College Possible

 - Black or African-American